mongodb/specifications/source/server-selection/server-selection.rst

     - the server might send an RST packet, indicating the socket was already closed

-    - for write operations, the server might return a "not master" error
+    - for write operations, the server might return a "not writable primary" error

 This specification does not require nor prohibit drivers from attempting automatic recovery for various cases where it might be considered reasonable to